civilKaos82/ruby-drill-argv-basics-challenge/README.md

 ### Accessing Command Line Arguments
 If a user runs our application and passes in command line arguments, how do we access them?
-In what format are they?
+What type/types of objects are they represented by?

 When we execute a Ruby script, Ruby creates a constant for us: `ARGV`—short for argument vector.
 The value of `ARGV` is always an array.
 Each of the command line arguments we pass when running the script becomes an element in the array—specifically, each argument is a string in the array.